-Dear White People, Your Black Colleagues Aren't Ok
+Dear White People, Your Black Colleagues Aren't Okay

 But there’s a tale of two quarantines.
 Because while some Americans have been consumed by banana bread, others have had to navigate surviving a pandemic in a country they were never actually meant to live in.

-Over the last few months, Black people have not only watched their friends and family members die at higher rates from the coronavirus, they have also watched people who look like them be gunned down while going for a jog, been murdered in their homes, threatened while bird watching in Central Park, and mercilessly choked on camera.
+Over the last few months, Black people have not only watched their friends and family members die at higher rates from the coronavirus, they have also watched people who look like them be gunned down while going for a jog, be murdered in their homes, threatened while bird watching in Central Park, and mercilessly choked on camera.

 And every day, we have woken up and answered the emails and gotten on the Zoom calls.
 We’ve showed up with a smile, and put the pain and fear behind us.
 We’ve swallowed the rage while responding to our bosses, and offered the assistance and worked twice as hard for half as much — because that’s all we know how to do.